akshaysravindran/akshaysravindran.github.io/_pages/about.md

 ## Biosketch
-I am a doctoral candidate at the Department of Electrical and Computer Engineering at the University of Houston.
-Under the supervision of Dr. Jose Contreras Vidal, I work in the Non-Invasive Brain-Machine Interface Systems Lab as part of the BRAIN Center (NSF IUCRC).
-I am fascinated by how our human body manages the sophisticated behavior and capabilities so effortlessly.
+I am a doctoral candidate in the Department of Electrical and Computer Engineering at the University of Houston.
+Under the supervision of Dr. Jose Contreras Vidal, I work in the Non-Invasive Brain-Machine Interface Systems Lab (BRAIN Center).
+I am a science enthusiast fascinated by how our human body manages the sophisticated behavior and capabilities so effortlessly.
 My research focuses on developing different engineering tools for analyzing non-invasive electrophysiological data.
-My expertise lies in developing deep learning models to study the EEG, with emphasis on explainability of such models.
+My expertise lies in developing deep learning models to study the EEG, with an emphasis on explainability of such models.
 I also strongly believe that many questions are best answered by classical signal processing and machine learning approaches and one should be open to the values in both.

 <br/><img src='/images/BOA5.jpg'>
 <br/>
-I have a experience working in a diverse portfolio of projects covering areas such as:<br/>
+In the UHBMI lab, I was fortunate to have the experience of working in a diverse portfolio of projects covering areas such as:<br/>
-a) Brain-computer interface systems using EEG: i) predicting balance perturbation, ii) decoding lower limb kinematics, and iii) decoding hand motor imagery from EEG.<br/>
+a) Brain-computer interface systems using EEG: i) predicting balance perturbation, ii) decoding lower limb kinematics, and iii) decoding hand motor imagery.<br/>
 b) Exploring the feasibility of studying the brain in real-world settings (using museums and public venues as a laboratory).<br/>
 c) Changes in EEG associated meditation practice.<br/>
 d) Developing synergistic activities/projects between arts and science to promote interdisciplinary research opportunities while also serving as outreach activities in STEM.<br/>